jsainiML/ThreatIntelHub/README.md

 ## 🎯 **Project Objectives**

-🛡️ Track CVEs: Get real-time updates on newly published CVEs.
+🛡️ Track CVEs: Stay updated with newly published CVEs and their technical details.
-🔍 Technical Analysis: Dive deep into the technical details of each CVE.
+🕵️ Monitor Software Exploits: Identify and analyze exploit kits and techniques.
+📂 Breach Insights: Understand high-profile breaches, their root causes, and impact.
-📊 Mitigation Strategies: Provide actionable guidance to secure affected systems.
+📊 Mitigation Strategies: Provide actionable steps to mitigate vulnerabilities and threats.
-🤝 Collaboration: Build a community-driven platform for sharing insights and discussing solutions.
+🤝 Community Collaboration: Build a platform to share insights, tools, and solutions.